mrlegendre/Joint_savings_account/README.md

 This repository automates the creation of joint savings accounts on the Ethereum blockchain.
 A Solidity smart contract is created that accepts two user addresses.
 These addresses will be able to control a joint savings account.

 Instructions
-The steps for this homework are divided into the following sections:
+This Smart Contract Joint Savings account are divided into the following sections:

 1. Create a Joint Savings Account Contract in Solidity